linpengcheng/PurefunctionPipelineDataflow/README.md

     the order of completion of tasks according to the Gantt chart algorithm, and calls the workshop to complete the assigned tasks.
+  - No resource competition and transaction (version) conflicts
   - This approach is the easiest to optimize the overall efficiency of the system.